 As we continued on our tour, we decided to go into one of the queen’s pyramids.
 It is located on the same property.
 One of the things I learned is that the queens were responsible for funding their own pyramids.
 They were much smaller than the pharaoh’s pyramid, but the descent was still steep.
 We had some rather small areas to climb through until we eventually made it into the chamber.
 There’s not much to see in the form or pictures or hieroglyphs, but the journey itself is very interesting.
 It’s hard to imagine how all of the workers made their way into the shaft without much light.

-Holding Ancient Skull
+Holding Ancient Skull at the Egyptian Pyramids

 Gaber’s cousin took us to another tomb.
 In this tomb we were able to see and hold an ancient skull.
 I’m always amazed at how easy it is to handle artifacts in Egypt.
 I guess they know the items have lasted for thousands and thousands of years, so they don’t mind a few extra hands on them.